"""Class to automatically select available and new primers for sequencing runs."""

 record

-A single Biopython records where to find the sequence.
+A single Biopython record where to find the sequence.
 The parts

 Returns